AI Prompt to Predict STAR Follow-up Questions (June 2026)

-AI is excellent at generating ranked follow-ups, suggesting depth probes, and detecting where your story has hand-wave gaps (no number, no trade-off named, no decision explained).
-It is poor at predicting culture-specific or company-specific probes (an Amazon Bar Raiser asks differently than a Stripe interviewer).
-Mix general follow-ups with company-specific prep by feeding AI 2-3 known interview reports from the firm.
+AI is excellent at generating ranked follow-ups, suggesting depth probes, and flagging where your story hand-waves: no number, no trade-off named, no decision rationale.
+It is weaker at culture-specific or company-specific probes — an Amazon Bar Raiser interrogates Leadership Principles differently from a Stripe interviewer working off a structured rubric.
+Close that gap by pasting 2-3 known interview reports for the target firm (Glassdoor, Blind, or igotanoffer write-ups) into the prompt so the general follow-ups get a company-specific layer.

 What to feed the AI

-- The company and any known interview style (Bar Raiser, behavioural panel, structured rubric)
+• The company and any known interview style (Amazon Bar Raiser, behavioral panel, structured rubric)

-- Whether the panel is multi-round (later rounds probe quantitatively)
+• Whether the panel is multi-round (later rounds probe more quantitatively)

 Copy-ready prompt